gnu-enjoyer/pyDisco/README.md

 # pyDisco
-a lightweight Discord music bot using PyCord
+a lightweight Dockerised Discord music bot

-## Requirements
+## Commands

-1. Python3.9 or later
-2. ffmpeg
+You are able to access a list of commands to interact with the bot you've just set up by typing `-help` in a Discord text channel that both you and the bot can send and receive messages in.

 ## Installation